P11D: Benefits in kind and expenses

 Are there any exemptions when completing the P11D form?

 It’s not necessary to inform HMRC of some routine employee expenses, such as business entertainment expenses and phone bills.
 This rule applies as long as you’re either paying back your employee’s actual costs or paying a flat rate to your employee as part of their earnings.
+'Trivial' benefits in kind are also not include.
+A benefit is considered trivial if it is:

 When do I have to submit my P11D forms?